Federal Contractor Requirements

-- Framework for Designing and Implementing Accessible Information and Communications Technology (ICT) Strategic Plans This report provides a framework that can be used to develop technical assistance tools to help employers (including government contractors) design, purchase, lease, maintain and use ICT that is accessible to and usable by people with disabilities and others.
+- Framework for Designing and Implementing Accessible Information and Communications Technology (ICT) Strategic Plans (PDF) This report provides a framework that can be used to develop technical assistance tools to help employers (including government contractors) design, purchase, lease, maintain and use ICT that is accessible to and usable by people with disabilities and others.

-- Disability Nondiscrimination Law Advisor Helps employers determine whether Federal disability nondiscrimination laws and regulations, including Section 503, apply to their business or organization.
+- Disability Nondiscrimination Law eLaws Advisor Helps employers determine whether Federal disability nondiscrimination laws and regulations, including Section 503, apply to their business or organization.